top of page

 Ecstatic Dance

-Your first session will be relaxed and welcoming.
-Everything will be guided, and you are free to participate at your own pace.
-The focus is on creating a safe space where you can slow down, reconnect with your body and unwind.
+Your first session will be relaxed, welcoming and guided, you are free to participate at your own pace.
+The focus is on creating a safe space where you can slow down, reconnect with your body and release.

 Trauma-informed practices recognise that many people carry stress or past experiences in the body.
 Sessions are guided in a gentle, supportive way where participants are encouraged to move at their own pace and listen to their bodies.